Many people stand by using cinnamon tea to induce a late period, however there is no scientific evidence that proves this.

 Can I take cinnamon tea while pregnant?

-Up to now, no side effects have been verified in pregnant women who consume cinnamon tea made with Cinnamomum zeylanicum.
-However, when the tea is made with Cinnamomum camphora, there may be bleeding, and changes to the uterus.
-Additionally, in a study carried out on mice, it was observed that cinnamon essential oil can cause miscarriages.
-However, the effect on mice may not be the same as on people, so further studies are necessary in order to prove that cinnamon essential oil really can cause miscarriages in humans.
+Thus far, there are no studies to confirm whether cinnamon tea made with Cinnamomum zeylanicum causes side effects in pregnant women.
+However, when the tea is made with Cinnamomum camphora, it may cause bleeding and changes to the uterus.
+Additionally, in a study carried out on mice, it was observed that cinnamon essential oil can increase risk for miscarriages.
+However, the effect on mice may not be the same as on people, so further studies are needed in order to prove that cinnamon essential oil really can cause miscarriages in humans.

-Due to the fact that there are no scientific studies that indicate the possible consequences of the consumption of cinnamon tea in pregnancy, the recommendation is that pregnant women do not consume cinnamon tea in order to avoid complications.
+Due to the fact that there are no scientific studies that indicate the possible consequences of the consumption of cinnamon tea in pregnancy, the recommendation is that pregnant women avoid any consumption of cinnamon tea to prevent complications.

 How to make cinnamon tea

-Cinnamon tea is easy and quick to prepare and it is great for improving digestion and general well-being, and decreasing fatigue due to its properties.
+Cinnamon tea is easy and quick to prepare and it is great for improving digestion and general well-being.
+It can also decrease fatigue.
 In order to prepare the tea you need:

 How to prepare the tea

-Even though there is no scientific evidence that cinnamon can help the onset of menstruation, it is used a lot for that purpose.
+Even though there is no scientific evidence to support that cinnamon can stimulate the onset of menstruation, it is still commonly used for that purpose.
 However, if you would like to induce menstruation, you can take teas that are proven to encourage changes in the uterus and that can speed up menstruation, such as ginger tea.